z64me/OcarinaOfTimeOnline-CustomPlayerModels/guide/README.md

  - [One of our official manifests, for the rom and character you are replacing](../manifests)

 ### Creating the play-as ZOBJ
-Download the `manifest file` that corresponds to the rom and character you are replacing and load it into `zzplayas`.
+Download the `manifest file` that corresponds to the game and character you are replacing and load it into `zzplayas`.
 You can find them in the `manifests` directory of this repository.

 Now select the `...` next to `Target`.
 This will prompt you to select a rom. __Do not select a rom.__ Instead, select `.zobj` from the `File Type` selection menu.
 Now we are able to navigate to `skin.zobj`.
 Select it and click `Open`.